arinde/mini-ecommerce/README.md

 Event Handler Error Management: Standard JavaScript try...catch blocks are used within event handlers (e.g., "Add to Cart" clicks) to gracefully manage potential errors during user interactions, preventing unexpected failures and ensuring a smoother experience.

+tsconfig.json & ESLint Configurations
+The project is configured with strict typing and robust code quality rules to ensure maintainability and prevent common errors.

+tsconfig.json:

+{
+  "compilerOptions": {
+    "lib": ["dom", "dom.iterable", "esnext"],
+    "allowJs": true,
+    "skipLibCheck": true,
+    "strict": true, // Enforces strict type checking "noEmit": true,
+    "esModuleInterop": true,
+    "module": "esnext",
+    "moduleResolution": "bundler",
+    "resolveJsonModule": true,
+    "isolatedModules": true,
+    "jsx": "preserve",
+    "incremental": true,
+    "plugins": [
+      {
+        "name": "next"
+      }
+    ],
+    "paths": {
+      "@/*": ["./src/*"]
+    }
+  },
+  "include": ["next-env.d.ts", "**/*.ts", "**/*.tsx", ".next/types/**/*.ts"],
+  "exclude": ["node_modules"]
+}

+"strict": true: This is the core setting that enables all strict type-checking options in TypeScript.
+It ensures that variables are properly typed, null/undefined are handled explicitly, and any is discouraged.

+"noEmit": true: Prevents TypeScript from emitting JavaScript files, relying on Next.js for compilation.

+"isolatedModules": true: Ensures that each file can be compiled independently, which is important for build tools like Babel or SWC.

+.eslintrc.json:
+The ESLint configuration, derived from eslint-config-next, ensures adherence to best practices and catches common issues.

+{
+  "extends": ["next/core-web-vitals"],
+  "rules": {
+    // Custom rules can be added here, e.g.:
+    // "react/no-unescaped-entities": "off",
+    // "@next/next/no-img-element": "off"
+  }
+}

+"extends": ["next/core-web-vitals"]: This extends the recommended ESLint configuration from Next.js, which includes rules for React, Next.js specifics, and Web Vitals best practices.

+This setup ensures that code is consistently formatted, potential bugs are flagged early, and the codebase remains clean and maintainable.

 Getting Started (Local Development)
 Follow these steps to set up and run the NexusMart project on your local machine.